-The MIT Mystery Hunt is a puzzle hunt competition that takes place each year in January.
-The hunt challenges each participating team to solve a large number of puzzles that lead to an object (called a "coin") hidden somewhere on campus.
-The winning team gets to write the subsequent year's hunt.
+The MIT Mystery Hunt is a puzzlehunt competition that takes place in January.
+The hunt challenges participating teams to solve a series of puzzles that lead to "the coin" (physical or virtual) hidden somewhere on campus.
+Puzzles can be as creative, complex, collaborative, unusual, physical, and solvable as hunt organizers decide to make them.
+The winning team gets to write the subsequent year's hunt-and redefine the rules.

-The Mystery Hunt was launched in 1981 and is widely regarded as one of the oldest and most complex puzzle hunts in the world.
-It attracts more than 2,000 people every year and has inspired similar competitions at universities, companies, and cities around the world.
+The Mystery Hunt was launched in 1981 by thengraduate student Brad Shaefer.
+Today the tradition is as strong as ever and is widely regarded as one of the oldest and most complex puzzlehunts in the world, attracting as many as 2,000 people annually and inspiring similar competitions at universities, companies, and cities around the world.